 - The property owners can get a once in a lifetime exemption on gains that will arise when they dispose of their residential property.

-- The third exemption is a waiver of 10 percent of chargeable gains or RM 10,000 (which is one of the higher sums) per transaction.
+- The third exemption is a waiver of 10 per cent of chargeable gains or RM 10,000 (one of the higher sums) per transaction.

 How do you file to pay RPGT?

-You will have to go through some steps to in order to pay off your RPGT.
+You will have to go through some steps to pay off your RPGT.
 The easiest way is as follows:

-- Fill out Disposal of Real Property form, also known as CKHT 1A form.
+- Fill out the Disposal of Real Property form, also known as the CKHT 1A form.
 The sale and purchase agreement should be attached with the form.
-If there are any other documents supporting the calculation, they should also be included with the form.
+If any other documents are supporting the calculation, they should also be included with the form.

-- When you are applying for the RGPT exemptions, you should also fill out a Notification under Section 27 RPGTA 1976 (CKHT 3) form.
+- When applying for the RGPT exemptions, you should also fill out a Notification under Section 27 RPGTA 1976 (CKHT 3) form.